 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-June 15 is the feast day of the Old Testament prophet Amos, who lived during the 8th Century BC.
+The Old Testament prophet Amos lived during the 8th Century BC.

 The New Testament describes the unexpected, sudden calls of several of the apostles.
 Two pairs of brothers—Peter and Andrew, then James and John—are going about their daily work of fishing when Jesus Christ calls them with the famous words, "Follow me, and I will make you fishers of men."
 All of them leave their nets and their daily work at once to go with Him (Matthew 4: 18-20).

 So Amos travels from his home in Tekoa, south of Bethlehem, to the Northern Kingdom.
 As soon as he arrives, he understands why God is angry with Israel.
-The rich "trample the head of the poor into the earth, and turn aside the way of the afflicted" (2:7), while fathers and sons patronize the same brothels, judges cheat plaintiffs, and women enjoy getting drunk.
+He sees that the rich "trample the head of the poor into the earth, and turn aside the way of the afflicted" (2:7), while fathers and sons patronize the same brothels, judges cheat plaintiffs, and women enjoy getting drunk.

 The people, predictably, don't want to hear Amos' prophecy of punishment.
 They want to believe that God is pleased with their observances of the liturgical seasons and the sacrifices they offer.
 But Amos gives them God's word about these things: "I hate, I despise your feasts, and I take no delight in your solemn assemblies...the peace offerings of your fatted beasts I will not look upon" (5:21-22).